mmbman/Katagiri/glossary.md

 See [Dogen Reference Index: Shobogenzo](dogen#shobogenzo)

 -------
-## Shunyata
+## Śūnyatā

 [Sanskrit](#sanskrit): śūnyatā, pronounced "shoon-ya-ta".
+Also: *emptiness*, *vastness*, *boundlessness*

-Usually translated as "emptiness"; also "vastness" or "boundlessness"; lack of independent existence.
-Sūnyatā or "emptiness" is frequently discussed in Zen Buddhism; the first thing to understand is that it is not a nihilistic kind of emptiness, but it really means unlimited potential, and it underlies existence.
+Lack of independent, inherent existence.
+Sūnyatā or "emptiness" is frequently discussed in Zen Buddhism.
+The first thing to understand is that it is not a nihilistic kind of emptiness, it really means unlimited potential.

 - [Wikipedia: Śūnyatā](https://en.wikipedia.org/wiki/Śūnyatā)